-Adopt a Family Christmas 2020
+Adopt a Family for Christmas

 Each year, the St. Vincent de Paul Society provides Christmas help to families in St. Joseph County.
 This program is not possible without families, businesses, small groups, and other community members who "adopt" these families and provide Christmas gifts and a holiday meal.